 The food we choose to eat and the way it is produced has mounting consequences to global health, environment, current and future food security and the fabric of society.
 The outcomes in the form of obesity, hunger, malnutrition, environmental degradation, loss of biodiversity and climate change – all warrant a multidisciplinary system-level research approach to unravel the issues as well as to offer sustainable solutions.

-We study the contribution of aquatic foods to global food security and assess their overall environmental impacts.
+We study the nutritional contribution of aquatic foods to global food security and assess their overall environmental impacts.